Small Nuclear Power Reactors

 It will be factory-built with 3 metre diameter pressure vessel and convection cooling, with the only moving parts being the control rod drives.
 It uses standard PWR fuel enriched to less than 5% in normal PWR fuel assemblies (but which are only 1.8 m long), with 24-month refuelling cycle.
 Installed in a water-filled pool below ground level, the 4.3 m diameter, 20 m high cylindrical containment vessel module weighs 450 tonnes and contains the reactor and steam generator.
 It would be shipped from the factory in three segments.
 A standard power plant would have 12 modules together giving about 540 MWe.
 An overhead crane would hoist each module from its pool to a separate part of the plant for refueling.
 Design life is 60 years.

 The NuScale Power company was spun out of Oregon Sate University in 2007, though the original development was funded by the US Department of Energy.
 The company estimates in 2010 that overnight capital cost for a 12-module, 540 MWe NuScale plant is about $4000 per kilowatt.
 After NuScale experienced problems in funding its development, Fluor Corporation paid over $30 million for 55% of NuScale in October 2011.
 With the support of Fluor, NuScale expects to bring its technology to market in a timely manner.
 The DOE sees this as a "near-term LWR design."
-In August 2013 Rolls Royce joined the venture to support an application for DOE funding.
+In August 2013 Rolls Royce joined the venture to support an application for DOE funding, and in March 2014 Enercon Services took undisclosed equity to become a partner and assist with design certification and COL applications.

-NuScale expects to lodge an application for US design certification in 2015, and is already engaged with NRC, having spent some $130 million on licensing to November 2013.
-It expects the NRC review to take 39 months, so the first unit could be under construction late in 2019.
+NuScale expects to lodge an application for US design certification late in 2016, and is already engaged with NRC, having spent some $130 million on licensing to November 2013.
+It expects the NRC review to take 39 months, so the first unit could be under construction in 2020.

 This is a 850 MWt, 300 MWe 2-loop PWR design from Gidropress, based on the VVER-640 (V-407) design.
 It is little reported.